Frequently Asked Questions About Orientation for First-Year Students

 13. What should I bring to Summer Orientation?

 - Current photo ID

-- Verification of high school completion (copy of diploma OR high school transcript with graduation date, if not submitted previously)
+- Copy of diploma OR high school transcript with graduation date

-- Financial documentation requested by the Student Financial Services Department, if not submitted previously
+- Financial documentation requested by the Student Financial Services Department

 14. What do I do if I want to reschedule my Summer Orientation date?